Seek and Solve Reasoning for Table Question Answering: Experiments

 \subsection{Results with TQA-solving prompt}

-We report the performance of the single-stage TQA-solving prompt on HiTab and WikiTQ in Tab.~\ref{tab:resultshitab} and Tab.~\ref{tab:resultswikitab}, respectively, and compared these results with the state-of-the-art reports.

-In HiTab, the TQA-sovling prompt with $\textit{SS-CoT}$ demonstrations consistently outperformed those with $\textit{vanilla-CoT}$ demonstrations across all four LLMs, showing significant gains.
-In WikiTQ, probably due to the relatively flat structure of tables, the results were mixed.
-While there were performance declines on Mixtral-8x7B and Llama-3.1-8B, the TQA-solving prompt with $\textit{SS-CoT}$ demonstrations showed improved performance compared to its $\textit{vanilla-CoT}$ counterparts on Mixtral-8x7B and Llama-3.1-8B.
-We plan to study this further in the future.
-Overall, these results indicate that SS-CoT paths properly guided the way LLMs handling complex TQA tasks.
+We report the performance of the single-step TQA-solving prompt on the HiTab and WikiTQ datasets in Tab.~\ref{tab:resultshitab} and Tab.~\ref{tab:resultswikitab}, respectively, and compare these results with the state-of-the-art reports.
+In HiTab, the TQA-solving prompt with \textit{SS-CoT} demonstrations consistently outperformed those with \textit{vanilla-CoT} demonstrations across all four LLMs.
+In WikiTQ, likely due to the relatively flat structure of tables, the results were mixed.
+While there were performance declines on Mixtral-8x7B and Llama-3.1-8B, the TQA-solving prompt with \textit{SS-CoT} demonstrations showed improved performance compared to its \textit{vanilla-CoT} counterparts on Mixtral-8x7B and Llama-3.1-8B.
+Overall, results show that the TQA-solving prompt properly elicits the reasoning capabilities of LLMs, yielding performance comparable to multistep approaches while operating in a single step, demonstrating both effectiveness and efficiency.